smpurkis/autocompile/README.md

 As can be seen, `ac` is best at a mixture of base Python types, lists, dicts, numbers.
 It offers selective speed up for arrays at the moment (via numpy array inputs as arguments)

+Limitations:
+- One large limitations, recently added with the Numba backend, is numpy heavy functions declared with `ac` cannot call non-numpy functions declared with `ac` because the former is compiled using Numba (if possible) and the latter with Cython.
+The best way around this is to separate numpy operations in functions separate from functions that don't and only calling the numpy heavy functions from the non-numpy functions.
+This is because Cython code has no issue calling Numba compiled functions.
+The inverse will currently crash.

 Potential improvements:
 - Add support for return types (relatively straightforward)